ColoradoStark/API-Server-Wrapper/README.md

-1. Follow the first 5 steps to Launch a Linux instance on this page: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#launch-instance-console For the Instance Type Select the latest build of:  ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server from the (free) community instances menu
+1. Follow the first 5 steps to Launch a Linux instance on this page: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#launch-instance-console For the Instance Type Select:  Ubuntu Server 16.04 LTS (HVM), SSD Volume Type

 2. When you reach step 6 toward the bottom of the page there will be an advanced Details menu Click that and then under User Data click the "As File" checkbox.
 Click the choose file button